The Guinness Storehouse Christmas Market isn’t actually a thing (as far as we know!).

 More Irish Christmas markets

 So, there’s a handful of Christmas markets in Dublin to look forward to if all goes to plan.
-The most notable is the Dublin Castle Christmas Market which is going into its third year.
+The most notable is the Dublin Castle Christmas Market which is going into its 5th year.

 We’re waiting to hear whether or not Mistletown (Ireland’s largest Christmas event, apparently…) and the Dun Laoghaire Christmas Market will go ahead.